Ash-a9236/JAVA_MANS/00_INTRODUCTION.md

 <br>

 when the compiler does operations, it will make descisions on what to evaluate first.
-It is the computer equivalent of the <span style="color:C9A176">PEDMAS</span> we learnt in school, and works the same way (yay!).
+It is the computer equivalent of the <span style="color: var(--highlight)">PEDMAS</span> we learnt in school, and works the same way (yay!).

 To prioritize or clarify an equation (for you and the computer), you can add parenthesis, but make sure they are not becomming redundant.